The 4% Rule: What It Is, How It Works, and Its Limitations

 The Trinity Study: the research behind the rule

-The 4% rule originates from the Trinity Study, published in 1998 by finance professors Philip Cooley, Carl Hubbard, and Daniel Walz at Trinity University.
+The 4% rule is closely associated with the Trinity Study, published in 1998 by finance professors Philip Cooley, Carl Hubbard, and Daniel Walz at Trinity University.

 Their methodology: analyze historical US market data from 1926 to 1995, test every 30-year rolling period, and calculate what percentage of portfolios at various withdrawal rates survived the full 30 years.